typelevel/Laika/docs/intro.md

 * New renderers for PDF (0.6) and epub (0.7)

+* Various Markdown extensions (GitHub Flavored Markdown, Multimarkdown, etc.) (0.8)

-* Luna, a new markup syntax that aims to combine the simplicity and readability of Markdown with the power and extensibility of reStructuredText (0.8)
+* Luna, a new markup syntax that aims to combine the simplicity and readability of Markdown with the power and extensibility of reStructuredText (0.9)

 Design Principles